Unstructured-IO/unstructured/README.md

 ## :chart_with_upwards_trend: Analytics

-This library includes a very lightweight analytics "ping" when the library is loaded, however you can opt out of this data collection by setting the environment variable `DO_NOT_TRACK=true` before executing any `unstructured` code.
+Telemetry is **off by default**.
+To opt in to the lightweight analytics ping when the library is loaded, set the environment variable `UNSTRUCTURED_TELEMETRY_ENABLED=true` before importing `unstructured`.
+You can also opt out explicitly by setting `DO_NOT_TRACK=true` or `SCARF_NO_ANALYTICS=true`.
 To learn more about how we collect and use this data, please read our [Privacy Policy](https://unstructured.io/privacy-policy).